Best foods for female fertility and egg quality

 It is advised that reducing the following can help with hormone balance: processed foods, deep-fried foods, processed meats, excess sugar, alcohol (especially binge drinking), high trans fats (usually found in pastries, fried foods), soft drinks and low-fibre diets

-These increase inflammation, oxidative stress and disrupt blood sugar which are all things that negatively affect ovulation and egg quality.
+These increase inflammation, oxidative stress and disrupt blood sugar, which are all things that negatively affect ovulation and egg quality.

 Key Takeaways

-Women’s fertility is closely connected to nutrition, stress and metabolic health, and these areas all influence the ovarian environment where eggs develop.
-Egg quality isn’t determined by genetics alone, it’s shaped by factors like inflammation, blood sugar balance and the nutrients available to the cells surrounding the egg.
+Women’s fertility is closely connected to nutrition, stress and metabolic health, and these all influence the ovarian environment where eggs develop.
+Egg quality isn’t determined by genetics alone; it’s shaped by factors like inflammation, blood sugar balance and the nutrients available to the cells surrounding the egg.
 Eating a diet rich in antioxidants, fibre, omega-3 fats and wholegrains helps support hormone balance and ovulation, while highly-processed foods and high-sugar diets may negatively affect egg quality.
 Putting a diet in place that supports these areas over time can create a healthier environment for the developing egg.